Automated-Amphibians/automated-amphibians.github.io/event.md

 ### Pit Crew
 * We hopefully will have a handout for basic robot information

-### Robot pit crew
-* Battery Team will remain the same from the first competition
-* We need to inspect the swerves after every other match

 ### Transportation - Riding with another team member
 **You can only provide transportation for other team members as an approved volunteer.**{: .important}